|

 5 Essential Tips Before Buying Used Furniture

-If you’re like me, you love a good thrift, and finding hidden gems whether it be a unique nicknack or some antique furniture.
+If you’re like me, you love a good thrift, and finding hidden gems whether it be a unique nicknack or some good old antique furniture.

-…Or maybe you love buying secondhand because not only do you save money but you reduce consumerism waste!
+…Or maybe you love buying secondhand because not only do you save money but you reduce fast furniture waste!
 We call that a win-win on a budget!!

 Or maybe you’re just curious about what you could find but haven’t stuck your foot into the used furniture shopping world…